-ScrumMasters, Product Owners, Agile Coaches and Dev Team members have something in common: they know that learning is a non-stop activity.
-Although we can find everything online these days.
-Sometimes we are so busy that we forget the basics and purpose behind our practices.
+Agilists, as ScrumMasters, Product Owners, Agile Coaches and Dev Team members, have something in common: they know that learning is a non-stop activity.
+Although we can find everything online these days, sometimes we are so busy that we forget the basics and purpose of our practices.
 So, if you’re new to Agile or even experienced, it’s always a good idea to get yourself out of the madness of day-to-day work and reenergize your mind with amazing ideas.
 In this post, you’ll find top 5 energizing Ted Talks.
 They are not necessarily new, but they get the job done:

 Ken Robinson is an educator that led the British government’s 1998 advisory committee on creative and cultural education.
 In this video, Sir Ken makes an entertaining and profoundly moving case for creating an education system that nurtures (rather than undermines) creativity.